Term 4 Newsletter, 2021

 We are very keen to have all staff and students fully vaccinated to be able to return to school and resume face-to-face lessons.
 We want all our students to be able to come back to face-to-face lessons at school as soon as the Government allows this.

-In 2020, ET Australia Secondary College has reached its notional enrolment maximum of 170 students.
+In 2021, ET Australia Secondary College has reached its notional enrolment maximum of 215 students.
 We have added extra student places again this year due to ongoing demand from parents and students who want a place at ETASC.
 We want our school to remain a small school.
 A small school model has many benefits.
-A key feature of our school is our safe and nurturing environment and we believe keeping the school small is a factor in us achieving and maintaining our great school atmosphere.
-For 2021, we have limited vacancies for new enrolments in all year groups so please recommend our College to prospective students who will most benefit from attending ETASC.
+A key feature of our school is our safe and nurturing environment, and we believe keeping the school small is a factor in us achieving and maintaining our great school atmosphere.
+For 2022, we have limited vacancies for new enrolments in all year groups, so please recommend our College to prospective students who will most benefit from attending ETASC.

-Our academic focus on literacy and numeracy skills, our school philosophy designed to create a safe and nurturing environment, and our focus on fostering each student’s work ethic appears to be a successful combination.
+Our academic focus on literacy and numeracy skills, our school philosophy that is designed to create a safe and nurturing environment, and our focus on fostering each student’s work ethic appear to be a successful combination.

-Our Year 10 students are progressing towards the time where post-school plans and career ideas need to be formulated.
-To assist every student, we have conducted Career Pathway Plans with our Year 10 students and their parents/carers.
-The individualised Pathway Plans create detailed career plans with specific employment and further study plans set for each student.
-This ensures that the positive momentum achieved by students this year continues next year into Year 11 and 12 studies, to work or vocational training.
+Our Year 10 and Year 11 students are progressing towards the time where post-school plans and career ideas need to be formulated.
+To assist every student, we have conducted Career Pathway Plans with our Year 10 and Year 11 students and their parents/carers.
+The individualised Pathway Plans create detailed career proposals with specific employment and further study arrangements for each student.
+This ensures that the positive momentum achieved by students this year continues next year and onto further studies, work, and/or vocational training.

 If anyone ever has suggestions about how to improve on our success, we are open to opportunities and suggestions.

 I hope that every student enrolled at ETASC fully utilises the opportunities available to them in our school and in the education pathways that are presented.